SteinGabriel/light-blog/README.md

 # Light Blog

-A full-stack personal blog application built on Mongodb, Node.js, React and Redux.
-You can write a new awesome articles, edit or delete it.
+A blog full stack application built on Mongodb, Node.js, React and Redux.
+You can write a new article, edit or delete.

 ## Getting Started